SciML/Catalyst.jl/docs/src/api/catalyst_api.md

 programmatically using [`addspecies!`](@ref), [`addparam!`](@ref), and
 [`addreaction!`](@ref).

-When using the [`@reaction_network`](@ref) macro, Catalyst will automaticall attempt to detect what is a species and what is a parameter.
-Everything that appear as a substrate or product in a reaction will be trated as a species, while all remaining components will be considered parameters.
+When using the [`@reaction_network`](@ref) macro, Catalyst will automatically attempt to detect what is a species and what is a parameter.
+Everything that appear as a substrate or product in some reaction will be treated as a species, while all remaining symbols will be considered parameters (corresponding to those symbols that only appear within rate expressions and/or as stoichiometric coefficients).
 I.e. in
 ```julia
 rn = @reaction_network begin
     k*X, Y --> W